Martynas became acquainted with the basics of violin

 The vast majority of his students work in leading symphonic and chamber orchestras in Europe, Asia and the Americas.
 Some are also active in solo and chamber music activities, others in educational.

 Through his family background, multinational education, active concert work and many years of pedagogical practice, Martynas was able to study the methodology and subtleties of the Lithuanian, Russian, Czech, French and German violin schools of the last century.
 With the quintessence of experience, he has developed his own effective teaching methodology for the violin – for both soloist, chamber music and orchestra specifications.

 Various workshops, seminars, master classes and international jury work have given Martynas the necessary overview and the analytical ability to discover talent as well as explicit specialization.

 He was convinced that all people, regardless of age and mastery of the subject, should have access to the knowledge, the literacy and the teaching of the subject.
 Crucial is an honest, true and diligent pursuit of common goals.
 All of his students have the opportunity to present their learned progress twice a year as part of a performance.
-If Martynas should be absent due to concert tours or master classes, Alexander Krel takes over the intensive and professional supervision of the students.

 Note: This page is under construction and is constantly being expanded!